 To complete your celebration, whip up some fresh pineapple water to serve with your mixed plate.

 - 1 1/2 lbs Chicken Thighs (Boneless, Skinless)

 - In a small mixing bowl, combine the teriyaki sauce ingredients; soy sauce, brown sugar, pineapple juice, garlic and ginger.
 Whisk ingredients together until sugar dissolves.

 - Add chicken and teriyaki sauce to a plastic baggie, or a casserole dish.
 Allow to marinate, in the fridge, for at least 4 hours or overnight.
 Flip the chicken half-way through marinading time.

-- Heat a grill or a cast iron skillet on high heat.
+- Heat a grill or a cast iron skillet on medium to medium-high heat.
+You want your pan to be very hot, but you don't want it to be smoking.
 Once preheated, remove chicken from marinade and cook on each side, for about 5-6 minutes, until the internal temperature reaches 165 degrees.